 This same goes for Takayama.

-Traditional Japanese snack lovers need to opt for Takayama’s own Mitarashi Dango and Gohei Mochi.
+Traditional Japanese snack lovers must not miss Takayama’s very own Mitarashi Dango and Gohei Mochi.

-Recommended Tour from Editor: Sign up for this Special Food Tour in Takayama to learn more about the local cuisine under the friendly local’s guidance.
+Recommended Tour: I recommend signing up for this Special Food Tour in Takayama to learn more about the local cuisine under the friendly local’s guidance.

 If snacking is your second favourite pastime after travelling, check out my detailed snacks in Japan article to learn what Japanese snacks to try while you are in the country.